sodadata/docs/soda-cl/anomaly-detection.md

         aggregation_function: last
 ```

-**frequency**: The `frequency` parameter determines how often your data is aggregated for training purposes.
-The default is `auto`, where the system automatically detects the best frequency based on your time series data.
-However, you can set specific frequencies like minutely, hourly, daily, etc. For example, if you execute your data quality checks every day, the frequency of the training dataset is `D` (daily).
+**frequency**: The `frequency` parameter determines the regularity of each data points in the training dataset.
+The default is set to `auto`.
+In that case, Soda attempts to detect the frequency automatically.
+If Soda cannot detect a clear frequency, it will default to assuming that your data is "once-daily" and will take the last measurements for each day if there are more than one measurements per day.

+If you have a specific frequency and want to make sure that the algorithm uses that, you can specify if as shown below.
 The available options are:

 - `auto`: Default value.
 The frequency is automatically determined based on the time series data.
 - `T` or `min`: Minutely frequency